Towards enriched universal algebra: Enriched equational theories

 We now turn to study the main properties of the $\cv$-categories of models of equational theories.
 The result below can also be seen as a consequence of \cite[5.20]{LP}

-\begin{propo} For any $\lambda$-ary equational theory $\mathbb E$ the $\cv$-category $\Mod(\mathbb E)$ is locally $\lambda$-presentable and the forgetful $\cv$-functor $U\colon \Mod(\mathbb E)\to \cv$ is $\lambda$-ary and strictly monadic. \end{propo} \begin{proof} We shall use that the 2-category of locally $\lambda$-presentable $\cv$-categories, continuous and $\lambda$-ary $\cv$-functors, and $\cv$-natural transformations, has all flexible limits \cite[Theorem~6.10]{Bird}, and hence all bilimits.
-In particular it has bipullbacks and arbitrary intersections.
+\begin{propo} For any extended $\lambda$-ary equational theory $\mathbb E$ the $\cv$-category $\Mod(\mathbb E)$ is locally $\lambda$-presentable and the forgetful $\cv$-functor $U\colon \Mod(\mathbb E)\to \cv$ is $\lambda$-ary and strictly monadic. \end{propo} \begin{proof} We shall use that the 2-category of locally $\lambda$-presentable $\cv$-categories, continuous and $\lambda$-ary $\cv$-functors, and $\cv$-natural transformations, has all flexible limits \cite[Theorem~6.10]{Bird} and hence all bilimits (see for instance~\cite[Section~6]{La}); in particular it has wide bipullbacks.